 - Total time: 2 hours 5 minutes

-- If the skin isn’t already scored, do it yourself with a sharp knife.
-Rub salt, pepper and a bit more than half the cracked seeds onto the skin, working them into the scores.
+- If the skin isn’t already deeply scored, use a sharp knife to make them deeper.
+Rub salt, pepper and a bit more than half of the cracked seeds onto the skin, working them into the scores.

 - Remove the crackling from the pork before carving.
 Cut the joint into thick slices and break the crackling into pieces